JuliaClimate/ClimateBase.jl/docs/src/index.md

 Make sure your installed version coincides with the one in this docs (see bottom left corner of this page).

 ## `ClimArray`: the core data structure
-This project treats "climate data" as an instance of [`ClimArray`](@ref), which (at the moment) uses the DimensionalData.jl interface.
+This project treats "climate data" as an instance of [`ClimArray`](@ref).
-`ClimArray` is *almost* equivalent to `DimensionalArray`.
+At the moment `ClimArray` is a subtype of `DimensionalArray` from DimensionalData.jl.
-A (brief) introduction to DimensionalData.jl is copied here from its docs, because basic knowledge of how to handle a `ClimArray` is assumed in our docs.
+A brief introduction to DimensionalData.jl is copied here from its docs, because basic handling of a `ClimArray` comes from DimensionalData.jl.

-DimensionalData.jl allows truly convenient handling of climate data, where it is important to be able to dimensionally-index data by their values.
+DimensionalData.jl allows to dimensionally-index data by their values.

 E.g. you can create an array with
 ```@example main